opendata-for-all/APIDiscoverer/README.md

 The tool is available at [http://som-research.uoc.edu/tools/APIDiscoverer](http://som-research.uoc.edu/tools/APIDiscoverer).
 You can also download the file [apidiscoverer.war](https://github.com/SOM-Research/APIDiscoverer/raw/master/apidiscoverer/apidiscoverer.war "apidiscoverer.war") and deploy it in a servlet container such as [Apache Tomcat](http://tomcat.apache.org/ "Apache Tomcat") then you're ready to use APIDiscoverer.

-You can access the tool from: http://localhost:8080/apidiscoverer using the default Tomcat setup.
+You can access the tool from: http://localhost:8080/apidiscoverer (using the default Tomcat configuration).

 Start calling your API using the central form.
 The response of the request is displayed in the bottom panel.
 After each request, the left and right panels are updated in order to display the calls history and an intermediate OpenAPI model, respectively.
 Finally, a button in the top panel allows you to download the final OpenAPI description file.

 ## What is coming next?